colaola20/sentiment-analisys-AI/README.md

 - YouTube - mainly restricted to “chatgpt”

 This likely affects sentiment patterns because YouTube comments cluster around fewer topics and may reflect reactions to specific creators.

+Note: Before inclusion, the content was checked for the presence of AI-related keywords to ensure topical relevance.

 ### 2. Data Preprocessing
 We built a combined dataset (N = 4178) containing: